36 Weeks Pregnant: Hormones Gone Wild!

 Colostrum also has a laxative effect, helping her to “clean out” the sticky, black/green meconium (aka the first poop) that's built up over the past few months.
 (Robin Williams once said meconium was like a cross between Velcro…and toxic waste!)

-36 Weeks Pregnant: S’up with Your Bod?
+36 Weeks Pregnant: About Your Body

 Is this a sign of labor?
 Whoa.
 As your due date approaches, the anxiety—and excitement—ratchets up.
 There are so many signs your body's preparing for birth!
 You probably already know the big ones: contractions, your water breaking, effacement and dilation, which your care provider may check as you near your due date.
 But, every woman's body and experience are different, so you may also have a few less-blatant signs.
 One of these is frequent (like all day) pooping.
 Diarrhea is a way for your body to clean itself out before the birth.
 This can go on for a few days.
 It's not fun, but think about it this way: less poop in the delivery room!